packetjanitor/JNPRFastFabricDeployment/BuildTheAutomationMachine/README.txt

 We are using ansible.
 Ansible uses python.
 We need to install python.

-~sudo apt-get install python-pip python-dev libxml2-dev libxslt-dev libssl-dev libffi-dev -y~
+~apt-get install python-pip python-dev libxml2-dev libxslt-dev libssl-dev libffi-dev -y~ ~apt-get install libpython3-dev libpython3.5-dev python3-dev python3-pip python3-setuptools python3-wheel python3.5-dev -y~

-Update PIP for python.
+At the "user@host$" prompt, update both PIPs for python.
 ~sudo -H pip install --upgrade pip~
+~sudo -H pip3 install --upgrade pip~

 Here are the Juniper libraries we need to make ansible work.
-Note we use pip2 to make sure they don't default into python3.
+Note we use pip2 to make sure they don't default into python3 and pip3 so that python3 is also updated.
+Some of these won't install and will say they are already "satisfied".
+However, the libraries and team that maintain them make necessary fixes closest to the error.
+So, it's entirely possible they could change something.
 ~sudo -H pip2 install junos-eznc~
 ~sudo -H pip2 install jxmlease~
+~sudo -H pip3 install junos-eznc~
+~sudo -H pip3 install jxmlease~

 We want the 2.4 version of Ansible.
 Mostly because if you have to fix it there is a lot more logging and it has more granularity in error messages.
 I also don't want every development release for every project so we are a little specific right here.